redhatNORDICS/consulting-lab/roles/libvirt_network/README.md

 `name:` The name of the network.
 You will see this in your virt console.
 We also use this to name the interface(?)
 `type:` Choose the network type.
 Decides what template file to use.
 Right now you can choose between:
+- `open_network` (default) The network type we use for _real_ network emulation. `iptables` will only create forward chains for this type of network.
 - `nat_network_dhcp` NAT network with DHCP.
 - `nat_network` NAT network without DHCP
 - `isolated_network` Isolated network.
 You have to setup a proxy to reach external resources.

+`subnet:` The subnet CIDR.
+Must contain a valid CIDR (x.x.x.x/yy).
+          Gateway will become `.1`
+          DHCP start becomes  `.2`
+          DHCP end will become last host identifier before broadcast.

 `interface_address:` The IP of the gateway.
 Used to determine the subnet range.
-`netmask:` (optional) Defaults to 255.255.255.0.
-Have to specify decimal mask, prefix not supported.
+`netmask:` Defaults to 255.255.255.0.
+Have to specify decimal mask.

 ### One single network: